 All willing will have an opportunity to sing Belarusian and English carols.

-All offers of traditional seasonal food and drink – both Belarusian and English – will be gratefully received.
+Please bring with you traditional seasonal food and drink – both Belarusian and British.